sudogooglex/TheInfiniteBlackTradingTool/README.md

 ------------------ NEXT ------------------
 * Market History Analytics
-- BUG MAJOR : AvgBidProfit must use the green graph and not the blue !
+++ BUG MAJOR : AvgBidProfit must use the green graph and not the blue !
 - Remove DBS and use the hashmap of DBC instead.
 Add a column AvgPriceDurability with the avg price of items adjusted with durabilities.
 AvgPriceDurability = (it1*dur1 + it2*dur2 + ... + itN*urN) / N
--- Use spaces when there are big numbers in the y axis (as a separator to read easily)

 * MarketPlace real time Analytics

 * Display
-When an update is done, put in red increased bid
+- When an update is done, put in red increased bid
-Print the total number of items
+- Print the total number of items
+- The jSpinner for the auto refresh must change if value changes (like the autospinner event for the month update).
+- Make a stop button for the month update
+- Graphics: Reduce top and bottom margins
+- AutoSelect first row
-Normalizing seller reputation: Display max seller reputation or a new column seller reputation percentage -- Resolve vertical scroll bug
+-- Create a column with normalized seller reputation: Display max seller reputation or a new column seller reputation percentage
+-- Resolve vertical scroll bug

 * Update
-Update Next elements for each days with htmlUnit
+++ Update Next elements for each days with htmlUnit

------------------- v0.6 (00.00.2015) ------------------
+------------------ v0.6 (05.09.2015) ------------------
 * Market History Analytics
+-- Use spaces when there are big numbers in the y axis (as a separator to read easily)

 * MarketPlace real time Analytics

 * Display
+- Progress Bar for the Update of Today's data

 * Update
+- Compatible Windows, Mac, Unix, ... :
+- Update real time data must use htmlUnit instead of a curl shell script

 ------------------ v0.5 (20.08.2015) ------------------
 * Market History Analytics